ayush3j/ayush3j/README.md

-- 👋 Hi, I’m @ayush3j
+- 👋 Hi, I’m Ayush Chaudhary
-- 👀 I’m interested in designing
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning js
+- 🌱 I’m currently learning js and react js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ayush3j@gmail.com

 <!---
 ayush3j/ayush3j is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.